-Sonic Entanglements, funded by the Dutch Scientific Research Organization (Nederlands Wetenschappelijk Organisatie – NWO) is headed by dr. meLê yamomo and is embedded at the Amsterdam School for Cultural Analysis and the Department of Theatre Studies at the University of Amsterdam.
+Sonic Entanglements, funded by the Dutch Scientific Research Organization (Nederlands Wetenschappelijk Organisatie – NWO) is headed by dr. meLê yamomo and is embedded at the Amsterdam School for Cultural Analysis at the University of Amsterdam.

 The project is a collaboration of archivists, historians, scholars of music, performance, and sound, as well as different academic and cultural institutions working on the different entanglements of sound, audio recording, and colonial histories in and of Southeast Asia.